 What is a Content Management System (CMS)?

 A Content Management System (or CMS) is where you’ll be writing, designing, and publishing your blog posts.
-A good CMS (like WordPress) is easy to use, lets you organize your content, upload images and videos, and have control over how your entire blog looks using themes or custom design elements.
+A good CMS (like WordPress) is easy to use, lets you organize your great content, upload images and videos, and have control over how your entire blog looks using blog themes or custom design elements.
 The CMS you’ve most likely already heard of is WordPress.

 What is WordPress?

 WordPress is the most popular CMS in the world, with millions of bloggers using it every day (including me).
 In fact, the latest blogging statistics show that over 60% of all blogs run on this CMS, including the websites for Forbes, New York Observer, TED, Thought Catalog, TechCrunch, NBC and others.

 Should I start a blog on WordPress (and is WordPress free)?

 Of course there are other CMS options you can look into (such as Wix, Squarespace, Tumblr, Blogger, Medium or Ghost), but I strongly recommend setting up a self-hosted WordPress blog as it’s the most sustainable, long-term CMS.
 Using WordPress, you can start a blog for free (you’ll just need a web hosting plan to get your blog live) and it’s really the only option worth considering if you’re starting a blog with the eventual goal of making money in some way, shape or form.

 What if I want to create a blog with Wix instead?